-Syria: Will ceasefire hold in first 24 hours?
+Syrian ceasefire appears to hold, but aid deliveries on standby

 The ceasefire's start coincides with the beginning of Eid al-Adha -- a holiday that commemorates when Ibrahim (Abraham in the Old Testament) prepares to sacrifice his son as God commanded, but God intervenes and stops him at the last moment.

 The Feast of the Sacrifice celebrates the value of human life.
-It begins after a weekend during which more than 90 people -- including 28 children -- were killed in airstrikes.
+It follows a weekend during which more than 90 people -- including 28 children -- were killed in airstrikes.

-One monitoring group reports five violations occurred in and around Aleppo in the ceasefire's first two hours, while state-run Syrian Arab News Agency said rebels were responsible for two violations in the city.
-CNN could not independently confirm the reports.

-These types of violations are not uncommon, and it's not necessarily a measure of success in a ceasefire since brief respites in violence can help get humanitarian aid to those who desperately need it.

 The terms of the deal

-The deal calls for a halt to the violence between the Syrian regime and rebel forces.
-It would also allow for much-needed humanitarian access to besieged cities such as Aleppo.
+The deal calls for a halt to the violence between the Syrian regime and rebel forces, but does not cover militant groups considered terrorists, such as ISIS and Jabhat Fateh al-Sham, formerly known as al Nusra Front.

+It is hoped the ceasefire will provide a window for the delivery of aid to the hundreds of thousands of Syrians in desperate need of food, medicine and other essentials.

+Under the terms of the deal, if the peace holds for seven days, then Russia and the United States will begin coordination to target terror groups in the conflict.

 US Secretary of State John Kerry on Monday said while the start of the ceasefire looked good, "it is far too early to draw any definitive conclusions."